How To Properly Caulk Your Home’s Exterior

 Choose the right caulk.
 When sealing around your home, you need caulk that ensures air and water stay out of your home.
-A permanently waterproof, flexible and shrink-proof or crack-proof elastomeric caulk is what you will need for a long lasting seal.
+A permanently waterproof, flexible and shrink-proof or crack-proof elastomeric caulk is what you will need for a long-lasting seal.
 Acrylic caulk often shrinks and cracks after a while and you should, therefore, avoid it.
 If cracks occur, they can lead to water leaks which in turn lead to the growth of mold, water damage as well as higher utility bills.
 Most buildings nowadays will use sealants from WRMeadows.com to prevent a future leak from occurring in the home, which will, therefore, stop any water damage or mold growing in your house.
 If a water leak does occur, it could have damaging effects on your home and you should call a company like Water Damage Mentor to come and resolve the problem as soon as possible.